-- Non-Consensual Sexual Contact Any intentional touching of a sexual nature, however slight, with any part of one's body or any object, upon another person, without Effective Consent, or any disrobing of another person without that person's Effective Consent. - Sexual Exploitation Taking sexual advantage of another person without their Effective Consent, either for one's own advantage or benefit, or for the advantage or benefit of any third person.
-Examples include but are not limited to: - Causing or attempting to cause the incapacitation of another person to effect Sexual Misconduct through ingestion or use of drugs or alcohol or otherwise; - Exposing one's genitals or other intimate body parts to a particular person and/or to the general public; - Electronically recording (digital, video or audio), photographing, or transmitting another person's intimate or sexual utterances or sounds, or images of another person in any state of undress or nudity or engaging in sexual activity, without their Effective Consent; - Allowing third parties to observe consensual or non-consensual sexual acts without the Effective Consent of each person being observed; - Engaging in voyeurism (i.e. observing people engaging in private or intimate acts without their Effective Consent); - Distributing intimate or sexual information about another person without their Effective Consent; - Prostituting or soliciting another person or causing the prostitution of another person; and/or - Knowingly exposing another person to a sexually transmitted infection or disease, including HIV.
+- Non-Consensual Sexual Contact Any intentional touching of a sexual nature, however slight, with any part of one's body or any object, upon another person, without Effective Consent, or any disrobing of another person without that person's Effective Consent. - Sexual Exploitation Any act committed through non-consensual abuse or exploitation of another person's body, image, or sexuality for the purpose of sexual gratification, personal benefit or advantage, or any other illegitimate purpose that implicates sex.
+Sexual exploitation may involve individuals who are known to one another, have an intimate or sexual relationship, or may involve individuals not known to one another.
+Examples include but are not limited to: - Causing or attempting to cause the incapacitation of another person to effect Sexual Misconduct through ingestion or use of drugs or alcohol or otherwise: - Manipulating contraception or prophylaxis without another party's knowledge; - Electronically recording (digital, video or audio), photographing, or transmitting another person's intimate or sexual utterances or sounds, or images of another person in any state of undress or nudity or engaging in sexual activity, without their Effective Consent; - Allowing third parties to observe consensual or non-consensual sexual acts without the Effective Consent of each person being observed; - Engaging in voyeurism (i.e. observing people engaging in private or intimate acts without their Effective Consent); - Distributing intimate or sexual information about another person without their Effective Consent; - Prostituting or soliciting another person or causing the prostitution of another person; and/or - Knowingly exposing another person to a sexually transmitted infection or disease, including HIV.